wayneg123/linux_configuration/readme.md

 3. zsh_theme.sh for agnoster-fcamblor theme to zsh.
     - How to use:
     - `sh -c "$(curl -fsSL https://raw.githubusercontent.com/wayneg123/linux_configuration/master/zsh_theme.sh)"`
+> If you are using the desk version of Ubuntu, you will find zsh theme looks terrible.
+Please install powerline fonts by `sh -c "$(curl -fsSL https://raw.githubusercontent.com/wayneg123/linux_configuration/master/powerline-fonts-install.sh)"`

 4. vim-of-tao12345666333.sh for installing vim and tao12345666333's vim configuration.
 Checkout [tao12345666333/vim](https://github.com/tao12345666333/vim), if you want to use his vim configuration.
     - How to use: